SocketWeaver/docs/readme.md

 https://squidfunk.github.io/mkdocs-material/

 ## Contributing
-____
-The docs are always being improved by our team and our community contributors.
+The Documentation is always being improved by our team and our community contributors.